 Currently there is only one change.
 This pertains to people who received either the RP-467 (Senior Citizen Exemption) or RP-459c (Disability and Limited Income Exemption) on the 2020 assessment roll.
 They are not required to send in a renewal for 2021, unless they feel that their income decreased, which would cause the exemption amount to increase.
 This was passed into law in the later part of December.
 See Q&A and full details

 Previous Impact 2020

-COVID-19 has affected all of us in many ways including how a property owner can grieve their assessment.
+COVID-19 has affected how a property owner can grieve their assessment.
 No longer can we have an informal meeting in person with the assessor or Board of Assessment Review.

-The Governor of New York has issued an Executive Order (202-22) stating two changes that impact this year's property tax calendar: 1) a new date of June 1 for when Tentative Assessment Rolls are required to be posted and 2) the possible subsequent delay of the date when assessment complaints may be made.
+The Governor of New York issued an Executive Order (202-22) stating two changes that impact the 2020 property tax calendar: 1) a new date of June 1 for when Tentative Assessment Rolls are required to be posted and 2) the possible subsequent delay of the date when assessment complaints may be made.

 It is very important that you check your town's assessment calendar to see if your Tentative Roll has or has not been posted — it has in many towns — and if the date for the Board of Assessment Review in your town has been rescheduled.